dianmonblan/vaki-challenge/README.md

 Run `ng build my-app` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Server-side rendering (SSR) with Angular Universal

+Run `npm run build:ssr && npm run serve:ssr` to renders application on the server.
+The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests

 Run `ng test my-app` to execute the unit tests via [Jest](https://jestjs.io).